bingeli1212/nitrile-preview/doc/DOC-diagram.md

 By default all drawings are expressed as relative to the origin, which is (0,0), which is located at the lower-left-hand corner of the viewport.
 By setting it to a different value, it allows you to treat several drawings as a group and then move them all at once at ease.

-Note that when callign the 'set' command with a parameter, but without supplying any additional values reset that parameter to its default value.
-Thus, the second 'set' command below will reset the 'refx' parameter to its default value, which is 0.

-    set refx 10
-    set refx

-The scaling always happens first before the translation.
+If 'refsx' and 'refsy' are being set to a different value other than 1, then all the path points will be scaled accordingly, including the Bezier curve control points and Rx/Ry of arc.
+Note that the scaling always happens first before the translation.

+For 'refx', 'refy', 'refsy' and 'refsy', if no value is provided, then the default value will be assigned.
+For 'refxy', if no values are provided then nothing will happen.

 For 'refxy', it is possible to apply two or more options at the same time.
 For instance, following operation would first move the reference point to the center, and then one unit up.

     set refxy center up:1

+The "up" keyword instructs that the reference point moves up, and "down" keyword instructs that the reference point moves down.
+Similarily, there are "left" and "right" keywords as well.

+    set refxy up:1
+    set refxy down:1
+    set refxy left:1
+    set refxy right:1

-The "up/down" operation moves the current reference point up and down, and "left/right" operation moves the current reference point to the left or right.
-It is also possible to move to a specific x-coordinate or y-coordinate using the "x" and "y" operation.
+It is also possible to move to a specific x-coordinate or y-coordinate using the "x" and "y" keywords.
 In the following example the reference point is moved to (12,10).

     set refxy x:12 y:10

-The "save" and "load" allows the current settings of refx, refy, refsx, and refsy to be saved to a buffer, and be restored at a later time.
+The "save" directive will set up a new path and set the current 'refx' and 'refy' as the first point of this path, and then save the path with the name given.
+For instance, the following command would have created a path or overwrite an existing path named 'a', which contains a single point that is (5,4).

-    set refxy save:a
+    set refxy x:5 y:4 save:a

+Note that the path created this way is the same as the path that is created by the 'path' command.
+The "at" keyword updates the current 'refx' and 'refy' setting by reading from an existing path.
+For instance, the following command would have restored the current 'refx' and 'refy' to (5,4) if path 'a' has (5,4) as its first point.

-    set refxy load:a
+    set refxy at:a

-Note that the name of the buffer is independent of the buffer name used to save a diagram.

-# The reset-operation
+# The 'reset' command

 The reset-operation is done by the 'reset' command itself but a single line without additional arguments after it.
 It is a shorthand for